 ***Stohlquist also makes a Child’s PFD for kids from 30 to 50 lbs that is the same design with an extra pound of flotation.

 Stohlquist’s infant lifejacket is well made and designed.
 It secures tightly and floats a baby high in the water.
 Once an infant is on her back she will be stable.
 This appears to be the best baby PFD on the market.

-For smaller child less than a year old (less than 20 lbs) we would be recommend starting with short activities to ensure the baby’s comfort in the vest before trying longer trips.
+For smaller child less than a year old (less than 20 lbs) we would be recommend starting with short activities to ensure the baby’s comfort in the life vest before trying longer trips.
 Please contact us if you have any questions.